SirPlease/ZoneMod/README.md

 - - - -
 ### Miscellaneous ###
+* Improvents to checking Clients on their Soundfiles.
 * Pauses will no longer spawn Players that were holding "*Fire*" right before the Pause.
 * Casters will now have the Spechud toggled on for them automatically, even after reconnects and such.
 * Updated AutoPause so that it no longers pauses during Ready-up and Round Ends.